More than 40% of all breaches are committed by insiders.*

 Unauthorized hacking compromised the personal information of nearly 383 million Marriott guests.
 The incursion went undetected for nearly five years—which is not unusual.
 Often, these attacks aren’t detected until the stolen information is used months or years later.

-“Anjuna Enterprise Enclaves provide the answer to the problem CIOs and CISOs have been chasing for decades: seamlessly running trusted workloads in uncontrolled and/or hostile environments and preventing data leaks, all while maintaining productivity.”
+“Anjuna Confidential Cloud software provides the answer to the problem CIOs and CISOs have been chasing for decades: seamlessly running trusted workloads in uncontrolled and/or hostile environments and preventing data leaks, all while maintaining productivity.”